SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/configuration.md

 # Configuration

-In general, the ABAP Environment pipeline supports different scenarios.
+In general, the SAP ABAP environment pipeline supports different scenarios.
 The idea is that only configured stages are executed and the user is able to choose the appropriate stages.
-In this section, you can learn how to create a configuration in a (GitHub) repository to run an ABAP Environment Pipeline used for testing.
-This specific example will create a pipeline, which executes ATC checks after creating a new ABAP Environment system.
+In this section, you can learn how to create a configuration in a (GitHub) repository to run an ABAP environment pipeline used for testing.
+This specific example will create a pipeline, which executes ATC checks after creating a new ABAP environment system.
 In the end, the system will be deprovisioned.

 You can have a look at different pipeline configurations in our [SAP-samples repository](https://github.com/SAP-samples/abap-platform-ci-cd-samples) or learn more about the configuration in the respective stage or step documentation.